Confident Natural Policy Gradient for Local Planning in $q_\pi$-realizable Constrained MDPs: Problem formulation

-The objective of the CMDP is to find a policy $\pi$ that maximizes the state-value function $\vr{\pi}$ starting from a given state $s_0 \in \cS$, while ensuring that the constraint $\vc{\pi}(s_0) \geq b$ is satisfied:
+The objective of the CMDP is to find a policy $\pi$ that maximizes the state-value function $\vr{\pi}$ starting from a given state $s_0$, while ensuring that the constraint $\vc{\pi}(s_0) \geq b$ is satisfied:

-where $\Pi_{rand}$ is the set of stationary randomized policies of the CMDP.
-We assume the existence of a feasible solution to \cref{eq:cmdp} and let $\pi^*$ denote the solution to \cref{eq:cmdp}.
-A quantity unique to CMDP is the Slater's constant, which is denoted as $\zeta \doteq \max_{\pi} \vc{\pi}(s_0) - b$.
-Slate's constant characterizes the size of the feasibility region, and hence the hardness of the problem.
+We assume the existence of a feasible solution to \cref{eq:cmdp} and let $\pi^*$ denote a solution to \cref{eq:cmdp}.
+A quantity unique to CMDP is the Slater's constant, which is denoted as $\zeta = \max_{\pi} \vc{\pi}(s_0) - b$.
+Slater's constant characterizes the size of the feasibility region, and hence the hardness of the problem.